• Free shipping on all orders

 2. Night Vision

 A feline’s vision is optimized for exploring and hunting during dusk and dawn.
 Cats’ eyes have numerous rods, which gives them sharp low-light vision.
-They also have a light-reflecting structured called tapetum lucidum that boosts their nighttime visual acuity.
+They also have a light-reflecting structure called tapetum lucidum that boosts their nighttime visual acuity.
 Feline night vision is about six times better than that of humans.
 Cats’ pupils become smaller in bright sunlight and open wide in dark conditions.
 It’s normal for cats to have saucer-wide pupils at night!

 3. Stress or Being Scared